 And it is not a skill that can be honed overnight.

-You may see many consultants who have just completed their training in the field – just learned the theory of marketing at University and launched straight into becoming a marketing consultant.
+You may see many consultants who have just completed their training in the field.
+They have just learned the theory of marketing at University and launched straight into becoming a marketing consultant.

 Although the theory of marketing can be learned relatively quickly (it is not rocket science after all), the commercial reality of marketing can only be experienced first hand “in the field”.